ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Rain.
 Cloudy.
 High near 58, with temperatures falling to around 56 in the afternoon.
-East southeast wind 5 to 12 mph, with
+East wind 6 to 12 mph, with gusts as
-         gusts as high as 21 mph.
+         high as 21 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">